-The fair values of investment properties as at 31 December 2014 and 2013 have been arrived at on the basis of valuations carried out on the respective dates by Peak Vision, independent qualified professional valuers not related to the Group.
+The fair values of investment properties as at 31 December 2015 and 2014 have been arrived at on the basis of valuations carried out on the respective dates by Peak Vision, an independent qualified professional valuer not connected to the Group.

-The fair value of investment properties in Beijing, the PRC was determined based on the income approach, where the market rentals of all lettable units of the properties are assessed and discounted at the market yield expected by investors for this type of properties.
-The market rentals are assessed by reference to the exiting tenancies, rentals achieved in the lettable units of the properties as well as other lettings of similar properties in the neighborhood.
-The market yield is determined by reference to the yields derived from analysing the sales transactions of similar properties in the PRC and adjusted to take into account the market expectation from property investors to reflect factors specific to the Group's investment properties.
+The fair value of investment properties in Beijing, the PRC was determined based on the income approach, where the market rentals of all lettable units of the properties were assessed and discounted at the market yield expected by investors for this type of properties.
+The market rentals were assessed by reference to the existing tenancies, rentals achieved in the lettable units of the properties as well as other lettings of similar properties in the neighbourhood.
+The market yield was determined by reference to the yields derived from analysing the sales transactions of similar properties in the PRC and adjusted to take into account the market expectation from property investors to reflect factors specific to the Group's investment properties.